racSOker/svn2git/README.md

 * **--tags**: The path to tags in svn repository by default **tags**
 * **--authors**: The path to authors file
 * **--no-metadata**: Tells git-svn to process repository with no metadata
+* **--unstoppable**: Force the execution of this script in spite of local branch/tag errors
 * **--help**: Information about the script